eiriklied/es6-generators/Readme.md

 it stopped until it reaches a new `yield`, and `next()` will return with the freshly yielded value again.

-Lets run the `myRandomNumbers` generator from above and see what we get:
+Let's run the `myRandomNumbers` generator from above and see what we get:

 ```javascript
 var generatorObj = myRandomNumbers();   // returning: [object Generator]